 Crack steering and component preservation

-With coordinated borehole selection and controlled annular space width, cracks can be forced into defined planes—a prerequisite for clean separation edges and less rework with concrete demolition shears or handheld cutting methods.
+With coordinated borehole selection and controlled annular space width, cracks can be forced into defined planes – a prerequisite for clean separation edges and less rework with concrete demolition shears or handheld cutting methods.
 Especially in reinforced concrete, annular spaces in combination with the position of the reinforcement influence the crack pattern; a planned approach prevents large-area spalling.
+Staged pressurization and short dwell times help stabilize the intended crack plane and limit collateral damage at edges and surfaces.

 Annular space in tunnel construction: segment lining and ground

 When advancing with segmental lining, an annular space arises between the outer surface of the segment and the surrounding ground.
 It is filled by injection (e.g., cement grout, fine-grain systems) to limit settlements, water inflows and redistributions.
-The annulus grouting transfers loads, seals and stabilizes the cavity; its quality is crucial for durability.
+Annulus grouting transfers loads, seals and stabilizes the cavity; its quality is crucial for durability.
+Depending on the method, single or two-component grouts are used with defined gel times to match advance speed and pressure window.

 - Preparation: Check the gap width; achieve a sufficiently closed ring gap geometry through advance and shield sealing.